DonnYep/CosmosFramework/README_EN.md

 - **ObjectsPool** : Object pool module.
 Provides commonly used functions such as entity object generation and recycling.
 The underlying implementation uses the data structure Pool.

 - **Resource** : Resource module.Three built-in loading modes: AssetDatabase, AssetBundle and Resource.
 AssetDatabase and AssetBundle modes support reference counting, and resource bundles  automatically manage the loading or unloading of package bodies based on reference counts. the Runtime loader can be customized with loading schemes.
-Support for automated pipelines, such as Jenkins build deployments, etc. The editor corresponding to the resource module is located at Window>Cosmos>Module>Resource.
+Support for automated pipelines, such as Jenkins build deployments, etc. The editor corresponding to the resource module is located at Window>Cosmos>Module>Resource.Use the AssetDatabase mode during the development phase and the AssetBundle mode when building the app.
+If you need to use Unity Resource as the loading scheme, switch to Resource mode.

 - **Scene** : Scene module.
 Provide common asynchronous and synchronous loading of embedded scenes.
 Support custom implementation of loading methods.